Skip to main content

 Creator-side fee allocations

-Creators can decide what slice of their 75% creator share routes to staking rewards, Auto Buyback and Burn, and Liquidity Compounding.
-Each configured slice is 1% to 100% of the creator portion, and the three configured slices cannot exceed 100% combined.
+Creators can decide what slice of their 75% creator share routes to staking rewards, Auto Buyback and Burn, Liquidity Compounding, and Price Prediction prizes.
+Each configured slice is 1% to 100% of the creator portion, and the four configured slices cannot exceed 100% combined.
+A couple of examples:

 • 50% staking share: platform gets 25%, creator gets 37.5%, stakers get 37.5%.

-• 20% staking + 10% buyback + 5% liquidity compounding: platform gets 25%, creator gets 48.75%, stakers get 15%, buyback gets 7.5%, liquidity compounding gets 3.75%.
+• 20% staking + 10% buyback + 5% liquidity compounding + 5% Price Prediction: platform gets 25%, creator gets 45%, stakers get 15%, buyback gets 7.5%, liquidity compounding gets 3.75%, and Price Prediction gets 3.75%.

 What each allocation does